ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Note that a Normalized Path represents the identity of a node _in a specific value_.
 There is precisely one Normalized Path identifying any particular node in a value.

-A canonical representation of a nodelist is as a JSON arrays of strings, where the strings are Normalized Paths.
+A nodelist may be represented compactly in JSON as an array of strings, where the strings are Normalized Paths.

 Normalized Paths provide a predictable format that simplifies testing and post-processing